TonyBUK/NerdleSolver/readme.md

 * Internet Explorer 9 - DOMTokenList no longer exists, meaning I'd probably need to re-write all the code for setting/removing class's for the CSS style.

 It's all doable, but again, given I've ostensibly designed this for a mobile, I'm a bit loathed to start making changes which overly comprimise the code.
 IE 11 was at least just a few simple wrappers / default parameter handling.

+***TO DO***

+* Pro support
+  * This will require reworking of the basic initialation routine, as currently it's hard coded to three states.
+    * Nerdle Classic - Fixed to 8 columns, first guess is always 9*7-7=65 (hard coded)
+    * Nerdle Mini - Fixed to 6 columns, first guess is always 10-7=3 (hard coded)
+    * Nerdle Instant - Identical to Nerdle Classic, but the first entry bypasses the entry validation rules pertaining to ensuring the equation is valid.
+  * What would be better is if the columns was variable, the first guess was auto-generated (but *tries* to come up with something that uses as many input values as possible at least once).
+* Another UX pass... maybe some sort of interactive tutorial, or some better context clues as to how to use the solver.